-NOTE: For TSN scenarios the UE address contains the DS-TT port MAC address.
+NOTE: For support of time sensitive communication and time synchronization (as described in clause 5.28.3.2 of TS 23.501 [2])the UE address contains the DS-TT port MAC address for Ethernet type PDU Session.

 Inputs, Optional: If the target PCF is for a PDU Session, SUPI, GPSI.